Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health and Conditions ❤️

-General health and well-being can vary widely from one Bassador to the next, and much of their potential for health is dependent upon responsible breeders.
+Their health and well-being can vary widely from one Bassador to the next, and much of their potential for health problems is dependent upon responsible breeders.
 Always go to extra lengths to verify any Bassador breeder’s credentials and inquire as to the health of the dog’s parents before committing to a purchase.

 Common ailments for Bassadors include: